anoop142/cowin-cli/README.md

 The `-i` option displays all extra info like date, vaccine name, age...
 `-b'` prints only bookable centers.

+> **Note** : use gen mode(-gen) to generate  token, if you are facing unathenticated error.

+> Do not alter token.txt.
+If you did, delete token.txt and gen again.

 ### **Book Vaccine**